 A simple straight-legged, open-bottom style, loose but not voluminous.
 A contemporary Arabic autobiography is very informative on the way they are worn across the region, and the use of the leggings, as a traveller tells how he warded off an attacking lion.
 O Zahr Ad-Dawla why didst thou lift thy leg to the mouth of the Lion?
 He replied My body as ye see it is thin and lean.
 There is nothing better clothed than my foot with its stockings, boots and leggings.
 I therefore thought that I would keep the lion busy with it rather than with my ribs, hand or head until such time as Allah (Exalted is He!) should provide relief.1 This illustrates why trousers, even for use while riding could be made of quite light materials.
 The bottoms of them were tucked into socks, either knitted or sewn from a solid woven cloth, and tied off just below the knee, then they were covered with leggings, yishim, tied up to the trouser cord (ichkur).
 The heavy padded riding style of leggings were copied by Western knights to wear under their mail chausses.

-A man's belt had several straps hanging on each hip which could carry a bow-case and quiver, and sometimes also a sword.
-It could be ornamented with numerous ornamental metal plaques or bars along its length and a substantial buckle plate.
+Belts of men of military status had several straps hanging on each hip which could carry a bow-case and quiver, and sometimes also a sword.
+The richest could be ornamented with numerous ornamental metal plaques or bars along its length and a substantial buckle plate.
 These ornamented belts were called kur kushak.
+The British Museum holds an array of plainer Seljukid buckles in the form of a lion divided in halves which hook together.

-These are a style which was very common through out the region, often with a high flap coming up over the knee.
-The can be made of sturdy leather of approximately 2 mm thickness, or of finer style in softer leather of approximately 1 mm.
-Such lighter boots had a strap which tied or buckled up to an inner belt (ichkur) under the coat in order to support the tops.
-Standard colours were, just as today, brown and black, however some tanning methods produce a red colour and leather can also be dyed blue with indigo.
-The most elegant and expensive boots were appliquéed with vine-scrolls and floral designs.
+Various styles were in use, from a low calf form which was very common through out the region.
+The cavalry style that had originated in Late Antiquity with a high flap coming up over the knee was still in use.
+They could be made of sturdy leather of approximately 3 mm thickness, or of finer style in softer leather.
+The more encompassing cavalry boots shown on minai-ware pottery in lighter leather had a strap which tied or buckled up to an inner belt (ichkur) under the coat in order to support the tops.
+Standard colours were, just as today, brown and black, however some tanning methods produce a red colour, which is illustrated in the images, and leather can also be dyed blue with indigo.
+The most elegant and expensive boots were appliquéed with vinescrolls and floral designs.

 1) An Arab-Syrian Gentleman and Warrior in the time of the Crusades, (tr.)
 Phillip K. Hitti, Columbia University Press, New York, 2000, p.
 116.